prof-rossetti/intro-to-python/notes/environment-variables.md

 #### Setting Locally Using Dotenv File

 To set project-specific local environment variables on either Mac or Windows, consider using the "dotenv" approach.
-Create a special file in your project named ".env" and place inside content like the following:
+Create a special file in your project named ".env" and place inside content like the following (for example in a repository called "my-secure-project":

 ```sh
 # this is the "my-secure-project/.env" file...